The Ritz Dance Performance, June 1978

 powerful spotlight to the amazing (BUT VERY DARK) strobe light system.

-performing business himself because he had no idea
+performing business himself.
+He probably had no idea

 Maybe